Traffic analysis: In military intelligence

 There is a close relationship between traffic analysis and cryptanalysis (commonly called codebreaking).
-Callsigns and addresses are frequently encrypted, requiring assistance in identifying them.
+Call signs and addresses are frequently encrypted, requiring assistance in identifying them.
 Traffic volume can often be a sign of an addressee's importance, giving hints to pending objectives or movements to cryptanalysts.

 Traffic flow security

 Traffic-flow security is the use of measures that conceal the presence and properties of valid messages on a network to prevent traffic analysis.
 This can be done by operational procedures or by the protection resulting from features inherent in some cryptographic equipment.
 Techniques used include: